istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 ## Advanced - Distribute pods of a service across multiple clusters

-If you add pods to the `bar.ns2` service in cluster1, traffic will be load balanced across local pods and remote pods in cluster2, albeit the load will be skewed as Istio in cluster1 is unaware of the number of pods for `bar.ns2` in cluster2. zone-aware routing is currently unsupported.
+If you add pods to the `bar.ns2` service in `cluster1`, traffic will be load balanced across local pods and remote pods in `cluster2`, albeit the load will be skewed as Istio in `cluster1` is unaware of the number of pods for `bar.ns2` in `cluster2`.
+Zone-aware routing is currently unsupported.